Sony Michel Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Michel's 18 rushing yards in his one career matchup against the Ravens are 59.5 fewer yards than his over/under in Sunday's game.
+- In his only career matchup against the Ravens, Michel finished with 18 rushing yards, 59.5 fewer yards than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that contest against the Ravens.
+- Michel did not have a touchdown run in that outing against the Ravens.

-- The Ravens have the NFL's best defense against the run, allowing 85.6 yards per game.
+- Michel will go up against a Ravens squad that allows 85.6 rushing yards per game and is the NFL's best rush defense.

-- The Rams are up against the NFL's seventh-ranked D when it comes to rushing TDs conceded (12 this year).
+- The Rams are up against the NFL's seventh-ranked defense when it comes to rushing TDs conceded (12 this year).

 Recent Performances

-- Last week against the Vikings, Michel rushed for 131 yards on 27 carries (averaging 4.9 yards per attempt) while scoring one touchdown.
+- Against the Vikings last week, Michel rushed 27 times for 131 yards (4.9 yards per attempt) and scored one touchdown.

-- Michel has 302 rushing yards on 65 attempts (100.7 yards per carry) and one touchdown over his last three outings.
+- Over his last three outings, Michel has rushed for 302 yards on 65 carries (100.7 ypg), with one rushing touchdown.

 Michel's Los Angeles Teammates